Witness who saw Noah Donohoe cycling naked thought it was a ‘prank’

 He said he had gone outside and saw items of clothing on the street.

+His statement said he concluded this had nothing to do with the naked cyclist.

+The inquest heard that the witness had recently provided a second statement to the proceedings, after raising concerns about “inaccuracies” in his first statement.

-A second statement read to the inquest said: “I told the police I had seen a nude male cycling up the street, and had observed his shoes neatly placed on the footpath and shorts and boxers looked like they had been stepped out of.
+The second statement said: “I told the police I had seen a nude male cycling up the street, and had observed his shoes neatly placed on the footpath and shorts and boxers looked like they had been stepped out of.

 “These were also on the footpath, as were a T-shirt and hoodie, which I believed also belonged to the male.”

-He said he concluded this had nothing to do with the naked cyclist.

-The audio of two phone calls the witness made to police on the Monday and Tuesday after Noah went missing were then played to the jury.
+The audio of two phone calls, which police said the witness made to them on the Monday and Tuesday after Noah went missing were then played to the jury.

 Mr McConnell told the inquest that he believed he had made three calls to the police, including two on the Sunday night.

-He said he had made the first call on the Sunday after seeing a Facebook post about a missing person which had been shared that evening.
+He said he had made the first call on the Sunday after seeing a Facebook post about a missing person which had been shared.

 Counsel for the coroner Declan Quinn told the witness that the police position is that the first contact from him had been on the Monday night.

-Mr McConnell said he believed that the first of the two calls played to the jury was instead from the Sunday evening.
+Mr McConnell said he believed that the first of the two calls played to the jury was from the Sunday evening, not Monday.

-Donal Lunny, barrister for the PSNI, said police had made “various searches” and were “satisfied” that Mr Connell had first contacted them on the Monday, and made a second contact on the Tuesday.
+Donal Lunny KC, barrister for the PSNI, said police had made “various searches” and were “satisfied” that Mr Connell had first contacted them on the Monday, and made a second contact on the Tuesday.

 Bookmark popover